 Dr Valerie SteadSenior Lecturer in Management Learning and Leadership

 My research interests include gender and leadership, women's leadership and the learning of leadership with a primary focus on women in or aspiring to postions of power.
 Taking a critical approach I draw on ideas of gender and power to explore the interrelations between micro level and macro level practices that shape individuals’ practice and learning of leadership.
 Through conducting empirical research I examine the dynamics of leadership learning in the workplace, to inform leadership and leadership development theory and practice.
-Current research projects include an ESRC funded seminar series with Durham, Bradford and Northumbria Universities 'Challenging Gendered Media Mis(s)representations of Women Professionals and Leaders.'
+Current research projects include an ESRC funded seminar series with Roehamopton and Bradford Universities 'Challenging Gendered Media Mis(s)representations of Women Professionals and Leaders.'

-I established and co-ordinate the research forum, the Academy for Women, Diversity and Leadership.
+I established and co-ordinate the research forum, the Academy for Gender, Work and Leadership.

 I am the departmental Director of Teaching.
 I teach on postgraduate and undergraduate programmes.
 My teaching includes research methods, consulting, learning design and dynamics, gender and leadership.